 The year was 2005, and Alex Tew was a student who wanted to get some money to pay for his third year at the university.
 His bank account was empty, and it seemed that all he had was a notebook and a pen.
 However, that was enough to come up with a brilliant idea.

 He wrote down just one question on his notepad: “How can I become a millionaire?”
 After 20 minutes of a heavy brainstorming, he got the answer.
 So he said to himself: “What if I can sell one million pixels of advertising space on a website for $1 per pixel?
 This is one of those crazy, quirky ideas, but it just might work.
 I’ve got nothing to lose anyway.”

 So he borrowed $100 for the domain name and basic web hosting.
-If to get into details, Alex’s idea was very simple: businesses can buy at least 10×10 or larger blocks of advertising space for $1 per pixel and place their logos and links on the website.
+Look into HostingAdvice to find a hand-picked selection of free hosting providers and web hosting reviews If to get into details, Alex’s idea was very simple: businesses can buy at least 10×10 or larger blocks of advertising space for $1 per pixel and place their custom logos and links on the website.
 Then Alex convinced some family members and close friends to buy the first 1,000 pixels.
 He also assumed his idea could be an intriguing story for the media, so he made sure to contact the local press.